 Ready to take the next step?

 The time for action is now.
 With the help and support of Living Cities, we’ve got a good start.
-We need your help to move into action and assist with some of the most critical needs in the greater Minneapolis area.
+We need your help to move into action and assist with some of the most critical needs in the greater Minneapolis - Saint Paul area.

-Access to capital in certain areas of Minneapolis (in particular, North Minneapolis and the Minneapolis Promise Zone) is limited compared to other parts of the City.
+Access to capital in certain areas of the Minneapolis - Saint Paul metro area (in particular, North Minneapolis and the Minneapolis Promise Zone), is limited compared to other parts of the area.
 The objective of Fortis Capital is to make financial, knowledge and social capital increasingly more available to these and other under served areas.
-The following objectives comprise a developing list of targeted goals/outcomes:
+The following objectives comprise a developing list of targeted goals / outcomes:

 The Fortis Capital Participation Loan is similar to the City of Minneapolis Participation Loan model where the partner lender will approve the potential credit for participation loans, based on their own standard banking analysis: capacity to pay, credit history, conditions, etc. Fortis Capital will then complete its own review of the credit request.
 Fortis Capital will reach borrowers that would not qualify otherwise, based on its higher participation percentage and the risk mitigation factor from the bank partner’s point of view.
 Fortis Capital will also reach borrowers that would not qualify for other financing, given its much higher maximum loan level, currently $250,000.